 Choreographer Merce Cunningham’s white dance shoes look pristine, while Arman, who is known for his Accumulations, donated a pair covered in big blobs of paint.
 Via Yoko Ono’s high heels and Aldo Mondino’s cycling shoes we arrive at Jan Fabre’s ballerinas, colored in with blue ballpoint pen.
 And then there are Barbara Bloom’s paper shoes that are used in China to remember the dead, and Liliana Moro’s, featuring a beach with palm trees and a prince on the lookout.

 Another room shows the museum’s ethnographic collection, the largest in the world.
 Endless displays of shoes, boots and slippers are like travelling through time and around the world.
 There are covetable sealskin boots with embroidery and crochet, made in Canada at the beginning of the 20th century, and boots in white polar bear skin from the US.
 The bearskin boots the American Indians wore for their ritual dances were supposed to make them as strong as the bear that died for their footwear.

-One of the oldest pairs of shoes is made of porcupine spines: they date from the 10th century B.C.
+One of the oldest pairs of shoes is made of the leaf of fibres of the yucca plant: they date from the 10th century B.C.
 There are children’s shoes from Peru that have obviously had plenty of wear.
 Every pair tells a fascinating story: from the 100 year-old diving boots (12.5 kilos each) to the slippers of a Nigerian medicine man and the impossibly small shoes from China worn by women with bound feet.

 The third collection shows the work of contemporary shoe designers such as Vivienne Westwood, Manolo Blahnik and Christian Louboutin.
 There are gorgeous high-heeled princess shoes by Tokio Kumagai, and remarkable banana shoes by Kobi Levi.
 Not exactly comfortable, but a good reminder not to take life too seriously.